 APPRENTICE HUNTER is any person who has not successfully completed a hunter education course or does not possess a hunter education certificate.
 Apprentice hunters may purchase a short-term Apprentice Hunting License to hunt and fish in Georgia.

 SENIOR CITIZENS: Georgia residents born on or before June 30, 1952 may obtain a Lifetime Sportsman’s License free of charge.
 An optional Lifetime Sportsman’s Plastic Card may be purchased for $10.
+Reduced cost senior annual and lifetime licenses are available to residents age 65+ born July 1, 1952 and after.

 RETURNING GEORGIA VETERANS (one time only): Georgia resident military veterans who were on active duty for 90 or more consecutive days and were honorably discharged on or after July 1, 2005 may obtain one annual Honorary License free of charge.
 Such veterans may obtain this license by providing a copy of their DD Form 214 and a completed DNR application.